telehash/telehash.github.io/v3/uri.md

-# URI handling for Out-Of-Band requests
+# URI handling for Out-Of-Band / Invite requests

 This defines a URI format that any endpoint can use to encode temporary or permanent connectivity information for sending in an out-of-band medium.
 Once a URI is resolved to an endpoint, that information (keys and paths) should be stored and used in place of the URI, a successful resolution only needs to be performed once.

-A URI takes the form of: `protocol://user@canonical/session#token`
+A URI takes the form of: `protocol://user@canonical/session?csid=base32#token`

 * `protocol` - should be defined or customized by the app so that it can install it's own handlers, defaults to `mesh`
 * `user@` - optional, only used to indicate a human-recognizable name that the URI is associated to within the app
 * `canonical` - required, valid host name format (defaults to ip), may include optional `:port`
 * `/session` - optional, opaque string used by the recipient to match to a particular session
+* `?csid=base32` - optional, when a host name is used that has no mechanism for retrieving its public keys, they may be included as query string args
 * `#token` - optional, opaque string used by the recipient to track a specific request

-Routers return the base URI for the endpoint (if supported) in the [link](channels/link.md) channel, and endpoints can add a `#token`.
-The routers may also use [dotPublic](https://github.com/quartzjer/dotPublic) instead of a registered domain name.
+If supported, routers should always return a URI without a `#token` for the endpoint in the [link](channels/link.md) channel, and endpoints can add a `#token` before sharing the full URI.
+Endpoints may also generate their own URI to themsevles if they have an accessible hostname and port available.

 Processing: